seamless-io/templates/monitor_country_covid_status/README.md

 You can also check out the [Quick Start Guide](https://app.seamlesscloud.io/guide).
 When you will be done with testing, copy/paste files from this folder to yours.

 We are almost there!
 Run our script on the SeamlessCloud: `smls run`.
 If you set up everything correctly, you will receive a message in WhatsApp.
-And finally, let's deploy our script to execute it on schedule, say 9 AM every day (UTC time): `smls publish --name "Japan COVID Status" --schedule "0 9 * * *"` (of course, if you want to pick another country, feel free to name your Job accordingly).
+And finally, let's deploy our script to execute it on schedule, say 9 AM every day (UTC): `smls publish --name "Japan COVID Status" --schedule "0 9 * * *"` (of course, if you want to pick another country, feel free to name your Job accordingly).
 If you are new to cron schedule, check this service [https://crontab.guru](https://crontab.guru/).

 ![Email](../images/monitor_country_covid_status/9.jpeg)